jdbctemplatemapper/jdbctemplatemapper/README.md

   5. For transaction management use Spring transactions since the library uses JdbcTemplate behind the scenes.
   6. To log the SQL statements it uses the same logging configurations as JdbcTemplate.
 See the logging section.
   7. Tested against PostgreSQL, MySQL, Oracle, SQLServer (Unit tests are run against these databases).
 Should work with other relational databases.

-## Project criteria for usage
-  1. The JdbcTemplateMapper has no concept of relationships.
-When an insert/update/query is issued, only that model gets inserted/updated/queried

 ## Example code